Bellara

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Bellara had median income among taxpayers of $38,820 with average income standing at $53,055.
-This is lower than national averages which were $58,236 and $72,799 respectively across Greater Brisbane.
-Based on Wage Price Index growth of 9.91% from financial year ended June 2023 to September 2025, current estimates would be approximately $42,667 (median) and $58,313 (average).
-Census 2021 income data shows household, family and personal incomes in Bellara all fall between the 1st and 4th percentiles nationally.
-Income brackets indicate 36.2% of population (1,175 individuals) fall within $400 - $799 income range, differing from regional patterns where $1,500 - $2,999 dominates with 33.3%.
-With 45.0% earning under $800 per week, Bellara faces considerable income constraints affecting local spending patterns.
-Housing affordability pressures are severe, with only 80.4% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Bellara had a median income among taxpayers of $38,820.
+The average income stood at $53,055.
+This is lower than national averages which were $58,236 and $72,799 across Greater Brisbane respectively.
+Based on Wage Price Index growth of 9.91% from financial year ended June 2023 to September 2025, current estimates for Bellara would be approximately $42,667 (median) and $58,313 (average).
+Census data from 2021 shows household, family and personal incomes in Bellara all fall between the 1st and 4th percentiles nationally.
+Income brackets indicate that 36.2% of the population, which is 1,175 individuals, fall within the $400 - $799 income range, differing from regional patterns where $1,500 - $2,999 dominates with 33.3%.
+With 45.0% earning under $800 per week, Bellara faces significant income constraints affecting local spending habits.
+Housing affordability pressures are severe in Bellara, with only 80.4% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income